Playwright and Novelist

 Metadata had its world premiere in 2021.
 Here's a video of the play.
 Clubbed Thumb Theatre said of it: "It's at once a rivetingly paranoid, gently Kafka-esque fable for the digital age, and a very grounded, lovingly-observed portrait of a fraying relationship."

-Fourteen won the Tennessee Williams One Act Play Contest.
-It can be viewed here.
+Fourteen won the Tennessee Williams One Act Play Contest in 2021.
 Judge Peter Hagan said, "It's very moving... it's sweet...
 I laughed out loud...
 Amy Crider is a real playwright."
+Fourteen will be published by Theatrical Rights Worldwide (TRW) in 2023.

 Born in Ohio in 1961 and raised in rural upstate New York, Amy Crider earned a BA in theater from Goddard College, then an MA in education, and didn't return to theater again until 2008, with the writing program at Second City.
 She spent ten years with Chicago Dramatists, capping her studies in their first Master Class.